Automatically Recommend Code Updates: Are We There Yet?: Experimental Setup

-\paragraph{\textbf{\underline{Baseline Approaches}}} We choose the RNN-based approaches proposed by Tufano~\ea~\cite{tufano2019learning} and Thongtanunam~\ea~\cite{thongtanunam2022autotransform}, which were designed to automatically improve source code during the code review process.
-Tufano~\ea~\cite{tufano2019learning} introduced an RNN-based code transformation approach using code abstraction with the Recurrent Neural Network Encoder-Decoder architecture.
-We employ the OpenNMT library by Klein~\ea~\cite{klein2017opennmt} to construct the encoder-decoder RNN architectures in Tufano~\ea~\cite{tufano2019learning}'s approach.
-We also utilize the same ten hyperparameter settings as in the original study~\cite{tufano2019learning}.
-These settings include different combinations of RNN cells (LSTM and GRU), the number of layers (1,2,4), hidden size (256, 512) for the encoder/decoder, and the embedding size (256, 512).
-Thongtanunam~\ea~\cite{thongtanunam2022autotransform} proposed AutoTransform which is an NMT-based code transformation approach using BPE~\cite{sennrich2015neural} with the Transformer architecture~\cite{vaswani2017attention}.
-For the Transformer in AutoTransform, we use the tensor2tensor library developed by the Google Brain team~\cite{vaswani2018tensor2tensor}.
-Additionally, we employ the original combinations of hyperparameter settings to construct the Transformer models, as used in AutoTransform~\cite{thongtanunam2022autotransform}.

 \paragraph{\textbf{\underline{Implementation \& Hyperparameter Settings}}} We obtain the studied pre-trained models from their respective publicly available repositories and use the Hugging Face library~\cite{wolf2019huggingface} to load the model weights and generate outputs.
 Given the nature of our code recommendation task, we append a transformer decoder to the encoder-based models (i.e., CodeBERT) for generating code in a regressive manner.
 In contrast, the decoder (CodeGPT) or encoder-decoder (CodeT5) models directly generate code in a regressive manner.
 The newly added fully connected layers or decoders during fine-tuning are first initialized randomly and then trained (i.e., fine-tuned).
-When multiple models are provided, we select the "base" version, consistent with the approach used in the original paper.
+When multiple models are provided, we select the "base" version, consistent with prior studies on CodeLMs for software engineering~\cite{zeng2022extensive, fu2022linevul,li2022automating}.
 The models are fine-tuned using an NVIDIA RTX 3090 graphics card for a total of 15 epochs.
 We set the learning rate to 5e-5 and the batch size to 4, as these are popular settings in code generation and understanding~\cite{zeng2022extensive}.